-Songbird Studios (formerly Finch No Worries) is an independent production company, producing creatively ambitious documentaries with a focus on extraordinary people and the most iconic figures in music and popular culture.
+Songbird Studios is an independent production company, producing creatively ambitious documentaries with a focus on extraordinary people and the most iconic figures in music and popular culture.

-Our work has been recognised with honours including Academy Awards® Nominations, the Sundance U.S Documentary Grand Jury Prize, the Grammy Award® for Best Music Film, Directors Guild of America Award, the Critics Choice Documentary Award, DuPont-Columbia Award, the Tribeca Audience Award, the African-American Film Critics Award, an AACTA, and the Cinema Eye Audience Award.
+Our work has been recognised with honours including Academy Awards® Nominations, the Sundance U.S Documentary Grand Jury Prize, the Grammy Award® for Best Music Film, the Directors Guild of America Award for Documentary, the Critics Choice Documentary Award, the DuPont-Columbia Award, the Tribeca Audience Award, the African-American Film Critics Award, an AACTA, and the Cinema Eye Audience Award.
 Our films have premiered at some of the world’s most lauded film festivals including Sundance, Toronto, Berlinale, Tribeca, SXSW, Doc NYC, Sydney and Melbourne.

 We collaborate with filmmakers and production partners across the globe who share a passion for bringing extraordinary stories to the screen with uncompromising craft and execution.